Dear Mama Africa,

 Just take a moment to imagine the sheer number of your children suffering in silence…

 The tightly shut constrictive cage that society has built around the topic of mental health within African communities and spaces has left many people, young and old, feeling much like they’re pacing about a tightly spaced room.
 Without any doors or windows, without any air or light.
 Without any room to breathe, to be, to feel or to grow.
 Mama Africa, your children are dying.
 Please, hear me when I say this, because I say it with every fibre in my body standing firm in conviction and I say this with a heart swelling with a stew of anger, sadness and concern; Depression is a very real thing.
 Anxiety is a very real thing.
 Eating disorders are very real things.
 Addiction is a very real thing.
 Mental.
 Illnesses.
 Are.
 Very.
 Real.
-Things (and no Zambians, it doesn’t all boil down to the presence of a possessive demon shimmying around and trying to hijack your soul- it’s really down to a combination and culmination of biological, psychological and environmental factors.
+Things (and no Zambians, it doesn’t all boil down to the presence of a possessive demon shimmying around and trying to hijack your soul) Mental health related afflictions boil down to a combination and culmination of biological, psychological and environmental factors.
 I cannot stress the gravity of there needing to be a shift in the paradigm- a major change in the way that mental health is perceived and dealt with, within our homes and our hearts.

 Mama Africa, hear me when I say this, for I say it with trembling hands but a heart made of steel- we are neither weak nor lesser for being the ways that we are.